Apple says no operations were moved from Ireland

-(Reuters) - Apple Inc said on Monday that none of its operations were moved from Ireland and that changes made to its corporate structure in 2015 was specially designed to preserve tax payments to United States, not to reduce taxes anywhere else.
+(Reuters) - Apple Inc said none of its operations were moved from Ireland and that changes made to its corporate structure in 2015 were specially designed to preserve tax payments to the United States, and not to reduce taxes anywhere else.

-The statement from Apple comes in response to the criticism it received for its tax affairs after a Guardian analysis of the “Paradise Papers” documents showed the company shifted key parts of its business to Jersey as part of a rearrangement that has allowed it to maintain a low tax rate.
+The statement on Monday from Apple comes following criticism of its tax affairs after reports based on the “Paradise Papers” showed that the iPhone maker shifted key parts of its business to Jersey as an offshore tax haven in a move to maintain a low tax rate.

+The documents were obtained by Germany’s Sueddeutsche Zeitung newspaper and shared with the International Consortium of Investigative Journalists (ICIJ) and some media outlets.
+Reuters has not independently verified them.
+Appleby was not immediately available for comment.

 Apple said it pays billions of dollars in taxes to the United States at the statutory 35 percent rate on investment income from its overseas cash. (apple.co/2AohvBE)

+The changes made did not reduce its tax payments in any country, according to the company.
+Apple is the largest taxpayer in the world, paying over $35 billion in corporate income taxes in the last three years, according to the statement.

+Tax reduction strategies have been employed for decades by companies including Microsoft Corp and Amazon.com Inc.

-Reporting by Aishwarya Venugopal in Bengaluru; Editing by Savio D'Souza
+Reporting by Aishwarya Venugopal in Bengaluru; Editing by Savio D'Souza and Shounak Dasgupta